Learn how to create a goal map for your personal and professional goals that helps you stay focused, organized and motivated.

 These five categories can give us a good understanding of our feelings of satisfaction in our overall life.
 This will not be a one and done assessment.
 You will need to go back to your answer key to understand whether the steps you take are improving your circumstances or just pushing off the problem for another day.

 For example: as a small business owner, freelancer or solo-entrepreneur, if you find dissatisfaction in your time at home and want to stop working so hard, you can look at how you operate your business or manage your workflow.
-You can make changes to fit better your needs and spend less time working.
+You can make changes to better fit your needs and spend less time working (using a client workflow automation software helps enormously with this).
 You can also then make changes regarding what you need to receive from your job, including time off, pay and the ability to increase your knowledge and personal growth.

 Evaluating Business Goals for Success when Creating a Goal Map

-- Management and Staff- Cohesiveness of the group, the ability to reach your goals together, and the needs of your employees and helping them be successful
+- Management and Staff– Cohesiveness of the group, the ability to achieve your goals together, and the needs of your employees and helping them be successful

 - Growth– Are you maintaining a pattern of profitable growth?
 Are you increasing your offerings or removing unprofitable areas?
 Have you revisited your pricing strategy to be in line with your competitors?